One of the most important pieces, yet often overlooked cycling accessories is the heart rate, monitor. Sometimes, it’s referred to as the HRM.

 As the name implies, you’ll need to wear a chest strap around your chest.

 Right in the middle of the chest strap where your heart sits a sensor unit.

 The sensor unit collects and transmits the heart rate readings to a head unit which then displays them to you.
 It houses a small, user-replaceable coin battery, typically a CR2032, and all the electronics for connectivity which I’ll talk about next.

 Your heart rate readings are collected using a technique called electrocardiography which measures the electrical activities of your heart.

 This is done via a pair of electrodes, a shiny and flat panel at the back of the strap which is in contact with your skin.

 Optical Heart Rate Sensors

-Optical are mainly found in wrist-based fitness tracking devices.
+Optics are mainly found in wrist-based fitness tracking devices.

 You’ll see green LEDs on the underside and they shine through your wrist to obtain your heart rate.

 A technique called photoplethysmography (PPG) where the light is shined to your skin to measure the blood flow through your wrist.